NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 Extensions
 ==========

 Extend only when necessary.
 Extensions are an essential mechanism to integrate data with NWB that is otherwise not supported.
 However, we here need to consider that there are certain costs associated with extensions, e.g., cost of creating, supporting, documenting, and maintaining new extensions and effort for users to use and learn extensions.
-As such, we should create new extensions only when necessary and use existing neurodata_types as much as possible.
-DynamicTables used in NWB, e.g., to store information about time intervals and electrodes, provide the ability to dynamically add columns without the need for extensions and, as such, can help avoid the need for custom extensions in many cases.
+As such, users should attempt to use core neurodata_types or existing extentions before creating extensions.
+``DynamicTables``, which are used throughout the NWB schema e.g., to store information about time intervals and electrodes, provide the ability to dynamically add columns without the need for extensions, and can help avoid the need for custom extensions in many cases.

 TODO, add links to the tutorials for extensions